oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. Draft a description of the new release on the [Releases page](https://github.com/oppia/oppia/releases/new).

-1. Deploy the release.
+1. Protect the release branch from further pushes on the admin page.

-1. Make a PR to merge `master` into `develop`. **DO NOT SQUASH MERGE.**
+1. Do a PR from the release branch into `develop`, and wait for the Travis-CI checks to turn green. **DO NOT SQUASH-MERGE THIS PR.**

 Congratulations, you've just done a release!

 ## Doing a hotfix
-1. Make a branch off `master`, and add the commits desired.
+1. Make a branch off the current release branch, and add the commits desired, and then merge it to the release branch.

-1. Do a PR from the hotfix branch into `master`, and wait for the Travis-CI checks to turn green.
+1. Do a PR from the release branch into `develop`, and wait for the Travis-CI checks to turn green.
 It's ok to squash merge this.

 1. Deploy the hotfix.

-1. Do a PR from `master` to `develop`. **DO NOT SQUASH MERGE.**